timbenniks/timbenniksdev-2024/content/4.writing/its-time-to-think-of-llms-as-having-abilities-not-protocols.md

 ## TL;DR

-Forget MCP for a moment.
-Think of your LLM as something you *enrich with abilities* (search, translate, query, generate) each modular, composable, and reusable.
-That's how AI becomes practical and composable at the same time.
+Don't over-engineer standards around protocols.
+Instead, treat your large-language-model as a toolbox of abilities (like search, translate, query, generate) that you plug into your system.
+By thinking of LLMs as modular and composable abilities rather than monolithic protocols, AI becomes accessible, practical and aligned with how engineering and product teams already build.

 ## The why